gyumin-lee68/gyumin-lee68.github.io/content/event/example/index.md

   postcode: '34141'
   country: Republic of Korea

-# summary: In this work, I extending permutation-free kernel two-sample test into the semi-supervised setting, guaranteeing its asymptotic properties under the null and alternative.
+summary: Extending permutation-free kernel two-sample test into the semi-supervised setting with asymptotic properties under the null and alternative hypotheses.

+abstract: |
-abstract: In recent years, significant advancements in statistics and machine learning have led to the development of semi-supervised methodologies that leverage both labeled and unlabeled data.
-One prominent area of interest within this domain is statistical inference like two-sample test.
+  In recent years, significant advancements in statistics and machine learning have led to the development of semi-supervised methodologies that leverage both labeled and unlabeled data.
+One prominent area of interest within this domain is statistical inference, such as the two-sample test.

-In this paper, we extend existing kernel two-sample testing methods in semi-supervised setting based on sample-splitting and studentization which utilizes both labeled and unlabeled data.
-We prove that the corresponding statistic has a standard Gaussian asymptotic distribution under the null given certain conditions.
-Additionally, we prove that under stricter conditions, the statistic has a Gaussian limiting distribution either the case with or without unlabeled data.
-Furthermore, we show the consistency of the suggested test against fixed alternative, and obtain explicit expression of power when using bilinear kernel.
-We provide a numerical analysis and experimental results to validate the effectiveness of our proposed method.
+  In this paper, we extend existing kernel two-sample testing methods to a semi-supervised setting based on sample-splitting and studentization, utilizing both labeled and unlabeled data.
+We prove that the corresponding statistic has a standard Gaussian asymptotic distribution under the null hypothesis given certain conditions.
+Additionally, we prove that under stricter conditions, the statistic has a Gaussian limiting distribution with or without unlabeled data.
+Furthermore, we show the consistency of the suggested test against fixed alternatives and obtain an explicit expression for power when using a bilinear kernel.
+Numerical analysis and experimental results validate the effectiveness of our proposed method.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.